• Gluten-Free Recipes

 Instructions

-• In a large bowl, whisk together the flour, baking powder, ground cinnamon, and salt until combined.
+• In a large bowl, whisk together the 2 cups oat flour, 2 teaspoons baking powder, ½ teaspoon ground cinnamon, and ½ teaspoon fine sea salt until combined.

-• In a medium bowl, whisk together the unsalted butter or coconut oil, milk, oatmeal, maple syrup or sugar, molasses, and eggs until well combined.
+• In a medium bowl, whisk together the 3 tablespoons unsalted butter, 1 ¼ cups whole milk, 1 cup plain cooked oatmeal, 2 tablespoons maple syrup and 2 large eggs until well combined.

 • Fold the wet ingredients into the dry ingredients gently - you don't want to over mix.
 Batter should be slightly thick with a bubbly surface.